rakkasjs/rakkas-realworld/readme.md

 4. Recreate the initial migration with `npx prisma migrate dev`.
 5. Run the [tests](#testing) to make sure everything works fine.

-See the [SQLite branch](https://github.com/rakkasjs/rakkas-realworld/tree/sqlite) for an example of how to port to SQLite.
 Porting to MongoDB or SQL Server should be similarly straightforward but it hasn't been tested.

 ### Connecting to a different backend